lkoepsel/findpi/README.md

 192.168.1.76 - - [11/Feb/2024 06:46:41] "POST / HTTP/1.1" 200 -
 ```
 ## Initial instance
 There is a "chicken/egg" problem which can occur.
-If you can't initially connect to the *RPi*, how do you add the *hello* solution?
+If you can't initially connect to the *RPi*, how do you add the *findpi* solution?

 1. My immediate solution is to connect 1:1 with the Raspberry Pi, using an ethernet cable.
 This creates a two element network, my PC and my *RPi*.
 Then apply the steps above.
 2. Next up from that is to initially use the *RPi* in a small network, where its easier to connect.
-3. A third solution is to create an installable image which already contains the hello service.
+3. A third solution is to create an installable image which already contains the findpi service.
 The make this the standard image you use, going forward.
 I'll detail the steps here:
-### Creating a Raspberry Pi OS hello image
+### Creating a Raspberry Pi OS findpi image
 *You will need to do this in a small network or tightly coupled setup as described in solution #1 above.*

 1. Use Pi Imager to write the Raspberry Pi OS Lite (64-bit) to an SD card or USB drive.
-In the OS Customization tab, I've provided the hostname of *hello* and as I know it will be my image, I add my publickey on the Services tab.
+In the OS Customization tab, I've provided the hostname of *findpi* and as I know it will be my image, I add my publickey on the Services tab.
-2. Once written, I put the SD card into my *RPi*, wait for it to boot sufficiently then login `ssh hello.local`.
+2. Once written, I put the SD card into my *RPi*, wait for it to boot sufficiently then login `ssh findpi.local`.
 3. I follow the steps above, and once I've confirmed the service works well.
 I create a new image:
 ### Saving, shrinking and sending an image
 I use a Linux laptop to perform the following steps.
 You can use your Raspberry Pi, however, you will need several smaller USB drives to hold the images prior to shrinking them.